Photo copyright @Yogamatters2024

 From MS Diagnosis to Taming the Walrus

 It’s 1999.
-I’m living in Dublin and I’m in the gym.
-I’m in my daily step class, and inexplicably I lose control of my right foot.
-I try to put my foot flat on the step, but it “slips” to the side.
+I’m living in Dublin and going about my usual day.
+I’m at my regular step class at the gym when, out of nowhere, I lose control of my right foot.
+I try to place it firmly on the step, but it keeps slipping off to the side.

 How Yoga & Breathwork helped me